duparq/hwa/README.md

  * a set of objects that represent the hardware,

- * a single object-oriented generic instruction, `hw(...)`, that can act on all hardware objects and accepts various types and various numbers of mandatory and optionnal arguments, putting the focus on the expected result rather than on the values to be written in registers,
+ * one single object-oriented generic instruction, `hw(...)`, that can act on all hardware objects and accepts various types and various numbers of mandatory and optionnal arguments, putting the focus on the expected result rather than on the values to be written in registers,

  * a transactional processing mechanism with the `hwa(...)` instruction that allows further optimization of the binary code produced,